-As a developer your enterprise architect might provide you with the URL of a Collection Hub that your organization has defined for developers to use.
-A Collection Hub is defined by an
+As a developer, your enterprise architect might provide you with a URL that points to a set of customized application stacks for your organization.
+This configuration is defined by an

-appsody repo add <repo-name> <URL> command, supplying a name for the repository and the URL for the Collection Hub.
-The URL must point to the Collection Hub’s
+appsody repo add <repo-name> <URL> command, supplying a name for the repository and the URL that contains the

 appsody repo listcommand again.
 The output should be similar to the following example:

-NAME URL *incubator https://github.com/appsody/stacks/releases/latest/download/incubator-index.yaml experimental https://github.com/appsody/stacks/releases/latest/download/experimental-index.yaml kabanero https://github.com/kabanero-io/collections/releases/latest/download/kabanero-index.yaml
+NAME URL *incubator https://github.com/appsody/stacks/releases/latest/download/incubator-index.yaml experimental https://github.com/appsody/stacks/releases/latest/download/experimental-index.yaml acme-stacks https://github.com/acme.inc/stacks/index.yaml

 Setting your default repository